ATTORNEY ADVERTISING

 Under the TCPA, companies must follow strict rules, including:

-- No robocalls without prior express consent.
+- No robocalls without prior written express consent.
 Businesses may not use prerecorded messages or auto-dialing systems to contact your cellphone or residential landline unless you have given them clear permission.

 - Consent can be revoked.
 You have the right to withdraw your consent at any time.